The Best Budget Eats in Berlin

 Café Bäckerei Süss

-This Hermannplatz bakery has pretty good price-quality ratio.
+This Hermannplatz bakery has a pretty good price-quality ratio.
 Find Pfannkuchen for €0.50, sandwiches for €2 to €3, and plenty of satiating pastries for under €2.
 Their cinnamon rolls are hearty and just €2, and their Schnitzel baguette is about average and just under €2.

 Sonnenallee 5 | Neukölln